 5. Learn if your page offers a good cross-device experience

 Users might not behave the same way on desktop and mobile.
-If you’re optimizing a responsive website (one that re-sizes the same page to each device), a scroll heat map will show you where users stop scrolling on mobile and desktop, so you can design a cross-device experience that works for all your users.
+If you’re optimizing a responsive website (one that re-sizes the same page to each device), a scroll heatmap will show you where users stop scrolling on mobile and desktop, so you can design a multi-device experience that works for all your users.

-Scroll data is there to help you design pixel-perfect user experiences; you can refer to the data to find exactly where you need a CTA to capture users’ attention on desktop and mobile.
+Scroll data is there to help you design pixel-perfect user experiences; you can refer to the heatmap data to find exactly where you need to place a CTA to capture users’ attention on desktop and mobile.